A roasting pan with a roast turkey insideA roasting pan with a roast turkey inside

 Roast turkey is a versatile and crowd-pleasing dish that can be served with a variety of side dishes and sauces.
 Some popular accompaniments are mashed potatoes, sweet potatoes, green beans, cranberry sauce, stuffing, gravy, and rolls.
 You can also experiment with different flavors and cuisines, such as Mexican, Italian, or Asian, by adding spices, herbs, or condiments to the dishes.
 Another way to use up the leftovers is to make sandwiches, salads, soups, or casseroles, which can be delightful and easy meals for the days after the feast.

-See also How to restore an old-fashioned coffee grinder for cooking?
+See also How to restore an antique deep fryer for cooking?

 Leftover ideas: creative ways to use up your leftover roast turkey